 Move reliance of some internal clients to totally rely on help desk for even the smallest IT issues, to being able to help themselves (e.g. how do I switch the printer on? – for the fourth time!)

 We met with team to discuss their needs and the specific challenging situations.
-We also discussed the internal clients’ perspective with the HR people.
+From there we discussed the internal clients’ perspective with the HR people.
 We then developed a two day programme with time for participants to put personal actions into practice, with a formal follow up session.

 The session looked at some key questions: